-Remington Scott Productions (RSP) is a international market leader with achievements including the creation of photo-real principle avatars for the first three all CGI performance capture feature films in China.
-Avatars include actors Jackie Chan, Fan BingBing, Kris Wu, William Wai-Ting Chan.
+Founded in 2010, Remington Scott Productions (RSP) has established itself as an international market leader in the development and foundation for hyperreal digital humans including the creation of principle avatars for the first three all CGI performance capture feature films in China.
+Principle digital humans include actors Jackie Chan, Fan BingBing, Kris Wu, William Wai-Ting Chan.

 His achievements in motion pictures are extensive, including supervisory digital production under filmmakers Peter Jackson, Sam Raimi, Robert Zemeckis, Bryan Singer, Hironobu Sakaguchi, Zack Snyder and others.

 For Jackson he supervised the Motion Capture team for THE LORD OF THE RINGS: THE TWO TOWERS, which won an Academy Award for Achievement in Visual Effects for “using a computer motion capture system to create the split personality character of Gollum and Smeagol.”

 For Sakaguchi he became the first professional to direct performance capture for a completely computer-generated theatrically released film.
 That motion picture was FINAL FANTASY: THE SPIRITS WITHIN, which was widely noted for its outstanding digitally created human characters from the earliest scenes to the conclusion and voted by Computer Graphic Society in the top 10 of the 100 GREATEST 3D MOVIES.